Dr. David R. Steward, PE, PG, F.ASCE

 - B.S., Civil Engineering, University of Minnesota, Minneapolis, MN

-- To mentor education within diverse teams of engineering students and faculty members.
+- To mentor understanding of groundwater's role in society and ecosystems, working within diverse teams of engineering students and faculty members.

 - To engage in outreach, and disseminate mathematical, computational and experimental methods.

-Prof. David R. Steward completed a BSCE degree and then worked for six years as a system programmer at Unisys, in the areas of B1 security testing and design of executive software for IP/memory hardware fault control for mainframe computers.
+Prof. Steward completed a BSCE degree and then worked for six years as a system programmer at Unisys, in the areas of B1 security testing and design of executive software for IP/memory hardware fault control for mainframe computers.
 He returned to the University of Minnesota to pursue studies of groundwater flow and engineering mathematics, and remained at the University of Minnesota as a post-doctoral research associate before moving to the University of Maine as a post-doc in coastal engineering.
-Professor Steward joined Kansas State University in the department of civil engineering, where he led interdisciplinary teams to study water resources, and teach courses in groundwater flow and analysis, hydraulics, engineering mathematics, and water-and-society.
-He joined North Dakota State University as the chair of the Department of Civil and Environmental Engineering, where he leads an outstanding team of faculty and staff towards preparing the next generation of engineers for the challenges they will face in: designing infrastructure for society, and designing solutions to promote human and environmental health.
+Professor Steward joined Kansas State University in the department of civil engineering, where he led interdisciplinary teams to study water resources, and taught courses in groundwater flow and analysis, hydraulics, engineering mathematics, and water-and-society.
+He joined North Dakota State University as the chair of the Department of Civil and Environmental Engineering, and is now also chair of the Department of Construction Management and Engineering, where he leads an outstanding team of faculty and staff towards preparing the next generation of engineers for the challenges they will face in: designing infrastructure for society, and designing solutions to promote human and environmental health.

 Dr. Steward's career goals focus on establishing large multifaceted teams to successfully address engineering grand challenges.
-He has engaged and coordinated such collaborations of faculty members, staff and students to develop large funded grants, to conduct research and education, to meet with collaborators and stakeholders, and to disseminate findings.
+He engaged, facilitated and led collaborations of faculty members, staff and students: to conduct research and education, to develop large funded grants and administer departmental resources, to meet with collaborators and stakeholders, and to disseminate findings.
 For example, as PI on the $1.5M NSF grant from the Dynamics of Coupled Natural and Human Systems in the crosscutting Biocomplexity in the Environment priority area, the senior personnel team consisted of faculty members in: agricultural economics, agronomy, civil engineering, computer and information sciences, landscape architecture, political science, and sociology.
-A synergistic outcome was published in Proceedings of the National Academy of Sciences, where the role of groundwater depletion was quantified on agricultural production.
+An example of synergistic activities is found in the team's 2013 paper in Proceedings of the National Academy of Sciences, which quantified the role of groundwater depletion on agricultural production.
 Advancements in engineering and interdisciplinary education include classroom-level through university-level curriculum development, for example as co-PI of NSF's National Science Foundation Research Trainee $3M grant to study the Food/Energy/Water (FEWS) nexus.
-He is a Fellow at ASCE, and is licensed as a Professional Engineer (license number 27726, North Dakota and 54874, Minnesota) and a Professional Geoscientist (license 3957, Texas).
+Outreach and engagement occurred through hundreds of interactions with stakeholders, communities, school groups, agencies and organizations.
+Dr. Steward is a Fellow at ASCE, and is licensed as a Professional Engineer (license number 27726, North Dakota and 54874, Minnesota) and a Professional Geoscientist (license 3957, Texas).